 A good rule of thumb is to stay away from processed and packaged foods.
 View my Eat Smart, Feel Good, Live Longer Food Pyramid for Vibrant Health.

 Exercise regularly – Exercising doesn’t have to be expensive and you don’t have to sweat like a pig to stay healthy.
 All you have to do is walk out the door and enjoy a brisk daily stroll Make it your goal to walk at least 30 minutes per day.

 Monitor your blood glucose level – The OneTouch Verio Flex® meter and OneTouch Reveal® mobile app are tools you can use to track your blood glucose levels and spot spike patterns throughout the day.
 The app makes it easy to log your blood glucose readings, review your activity timeline in visual snapshots, and then share the results with your physician.

 OneTouch® did a survey with 1,036 Type 2 Diabetes patients.
 They found that 48% of them wanted to be recognized for taking steps to manage their Type 2 Diabetes.
 About a third of them noted that their family and friends were unaware of the hard work they were doing to manage their disease.
 More than half of those surveyed felt that being recognized for their efforts would motivate them to try harder to live a healthier lifestyle.

 LifeScan Inc, the parent company of OneTouch®, is a leader in blood glucose monitoring devices.
 Their meters and apps are recommended by more endocrinologists and primary care doctors than any other brand.
 You can download the app here.
-To view their website and products click here.
+Purchase a One Touch monitor on Amazon here

 Do you or someone you know have Type 2 Diabetes and what are you (they) doing to manage it?
 Please leave a comment below.